kusiLaw/portfolio/README.md

 # My Portfolio
-This is a my portfolio web project.
-This is a project assigned by Microverse.
-The project as different sections which includes self presention, works and contact us form.
+This is my portfolio web project.
+It is my first project assigned by Microverse.
+The project has different sections which include self-presentation, projects, about, and contact us form built using javascript.

+Self-presentation is a welcoming section where visitors can easily find bio information and social media links.
+The project section also provides a template to display your work. in addition, the about section displays the technology toolset, including language, frameworks, and libraries.
+Lastly, footer section has a contact form where visitor can reach out to you

 ### Built With
 - Html<br />
 - CSS
    - Flexbox
    - CSS grid
+- Javacript

 ### Live Demo
 [my-portfolio-live-demo-link](https://kusilaw.github.io/portfolio/)

 ### Getting Started
 To get a local copy up and running follow these simple example steps
+- Clone the project to local computer
+- Open index.html with browser or local server

 #### Prerequisite:
   - Vscode editor